ylucki/Secure-Communications/Labs/Lab 1 Configuring lab environment/vmware_licence.md

 I'm recommending VMWare Workstation Pro (Or Fusion on Mac).
 If you don't manage to get a licence key then the free Virtualbox is a suitable alternative.

- If you are on my class list then I have already signed you up for a free VMware Pro licence.
+ If you are on my class list then I have already signed you up for a VMware Pro licence.
 You should have received an email from **WebStore Account Information** with a link to the WebStore where you can get your copy of VMWare Pro for the year.

 ![webstore](./webstore_signup.PNG)